 - Unlike the native approach, you can customize how the download button looks on the front end.
 Not only do you have a number of customization options, you can also display key metadata to users too.

 The core plugin is free forever, but you can get a greater experience through one of our premium plans.
 For example, each plan provides a number of extensions to help enhance the functionality of Download Monitor.
-You’re able to implement CAPTCHAS, download pages, CSV import and export functionality, and more.
+You’re able to implement CAPTCHAS, download pages, CSV import and CSV export functionality, and more.

 You’re even able to lock access to downloads based on whether the user will send out a Tweet, sign up for your newsletter, and a whole raft of other options:

-The best news is that Download Monitor starts at $69 per year, and offers a 14-day, no questions asked, money-back guarantee.
 For a top plugin that can earn your more money, net you more valuable information, and more, Download Monitor represents amazing value.

 How to Enhance Your Download Links With Download Monitor